DonneesdeL/DonneesdeL/README.md

 ## 🔥 Recent Achievement: Promotion to Natural Language Processing Engineer

 🚀 I recently advanced in my career to the role of **Natural Language Processing Engineer** after completing my training as a *Python and Machine Learning Programmer Trainee*.
-This milestone marks a significant step in my professional journey, and I'm eager to continue pushing the boundaries of AI and data science.
+This milestone marks a significant step in my professional journey, and I'm eager to continue pushing the boundaries in the field of AI and Data Science.

 ## 👨‍💻 What I Do